Skip to main content

 • Flounder

 I definitely understand that white fish is bland and boring, but not in these tacos!
-You will certainly find a newly-found appreciation for white fish after trying Baja Fish Tacos, and you’ll want to have white fish more often!
+You will certainly find a newly-found appreciation for white fish after trying these tacos, and you’ll want to have white fish more often!

-• Plenty of customizations: You can garnish and serve your Baja Fish Tacos with lots of different toppings and sauces.
+• Plenty of customizations: You can garnish and serve your tacos with lots of different toppings and sauces.
 I’ve got just a couple of ideas for you later on in this post, so keep reading!
 You can also choose to make a beer batter for the fish and shrimp if you would like!

-• Easy to prep: It seems like these Baja Fish Tacos would be a lot of work, but if you’re efficient with your preparation, then these tacos come together in just about 20 minutes!
+• Easy to prep: It seems like these fish tacos would be a lot of work, but if you’re efficient with your preparation, then these tacos come together in just about 20 minutes!
 I’ll give lots of tips on how to prepare your ingredients in advance so you’ve got a seamless cooking experience!

 This breading can also accept beer to make the most amazing beer battered tacos for an even more special meal.
 More details in the next section!